gchristov/thecodinglove-kotlinjs/README.md

 The project is configured to build with [GitHub Actions](https://github.com/features/actions).
 Checkout the `.github` folder for the workflows.
 Follow these steps to configure the CI environment:

 1. Add your Pulumi access token as a [GitHub encrypted secret](https://docs.github.com/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets) with the name `PULUMI_ACCESS_TOKEN`.
-2. Each of the variables defined in `env.properties` above should be exposed as GitHub encrypted secrets under the same names.
+2. Each of the variables defined in the `secrets.properties` files you created above should be exposed as GitHub encrypted secrets, using the same names as keys.
 3. Add an additional `GCP_SA_KEY_INFRA` GitHub encrypted secret, containing the raw JSON API key for the above infrastructure as code Service Account.
 4. Add an additional `GCP_SA_KEY_APP` GitHub encrypted secret, containing the raw JSON API key for the `firebase-adminsdk` Service Account.
 5. (Optional) Install the [Pulumi GitHub app](https://www.pulumi.com/docs/using-pulumi/continuous-delivery/github-app/) to get automated summaries of your infrastructure as code changes directly on your PR.